-Rated 3 out of 5 Samsung Galaxy III
+Rated 4 out of 5 Samsung galaxy s 3

-Rated 1 out of 5 by jocco11 This phone is the worst
+Rated 5 out of 5 by Tmax1305 Galaxy S3 is real sweet

 The Samsung Galaxy S III (S3) comes fully loaded with Android 4.0 Ice Cream Sandwich, 4G LTE capability, a zippy dual-core processor, and a strong 8-megapixel camera.
 S Beam is an excellent software enhancement, and the handset's price is right.